adamhamilton44/ip-sweeper/README.md

 ## Features

-- Program will ask for first 3 octects if not provided when running script.
+- Program will ask for first 3 octects if not provided when running script. example: ipsweep 192.168.10
-- After ipsweep is done it will save to current folder under ipsweep.ipaddress.txt.
+- After ipsweep is done it will save to current folder under ipsweep.192.168.10.txt.
-- Next it will ask you if you would like to run a full nmap ping scan against found ip addresses.
+- Next it will ask you if you would like to run a full nmap port scan against found ip addresses.
-- If yes then it will save all information in the same file it read the ip's from.
+- If yes then it will append all information in the same file it read the ip's from.

 ## Feedback